SMVery/dhewm3/README.md

+# WHY I NEEDED TO FORK THIS

+Just to learn the engine making and, sometime later, to port this to wii

 # ABOUT

 _dhewm 3_ is a _Doom 3_ GPL source port, known to work on at least Windows, Linux, macOS and FreeBSD.